sebastianmihai01/sebastianmihai01.github.io/README.md

 # Personal Website

 Built with Django & templates (Why?
-Because I already have a Node+React project already)
+Because I already have a Node+React project)